 I love color and pattern so when the two are combined into gorgeous fabrics I'm definitely addicted. : ) I'm a huge Kaffe Fassettt fan, love the new modern prints, and have become a true convert to solids.
 I like working with traditional blocks in a new way and I like going totally modern with more abstract designs.
 I've got more sketches than I can manage to sew into finished quilts but that's ok because I love the design process.

 When it comes to designing a new quilt, my design background takes over and I find myself exploring all kinds of possibilities.
 With all the exploration and variations I was dreaming up, I decided to start publishing patterns that included those extra options.
-Right now I have 2 patterns available through Craftsy.com.
+Patterns are available in my Etsy shop.
 Each one includes 2 basic quilts plus several optional ideas.
 You can make several quilts and no two would be the same.

 As for a blogging tip, I feel like I'm still figuring it all out but the one thing I'd say is find a QAL or something to participate in.
 You'll meet lots of nice people and learn/try something new at the same time.
 And please leave comments.
 Something I've come to truly appreciate.
 I love to respond to other quilters and find those little connections we might share.
 I wish I had known about blogging years ago.
 The work being done out there is always inspiring, and it definitely motivates me to get more done.
 But be careful about comparing yourself.
 Lots of people seem like super sewers who get loads done every week and have a bazillion followers.
 Another bit of advice . . . be yourself and sew what you love instead of simply copying other quilter's work.
 Or if you're inspired by their work give them credit.
 I've realized I just need to be me and do what I love.
 I need to stick to my own style and continue to develop my own vision.
 So be yourself.